Cars Brands that start with C

 Cooper Car Company Logo

-The British auto brand Cooper Car Company, registered in 1947, began operations a year earlier.
+The Cooper Car Company, a British automobile brand incorporated in 1947, started a year earlier.
 Its founders, father and son Charles and John Cooper, began assembling cars in 1946 in a garage in Surbiton.
-They have developed a new form of Formula 1.
-The car with the engine mounted in the rear has become especially popular.
-This model was built in the late 50s and 60s.
-The peak of the brand’s popularity was in 1959-1960.
-During this time, Bruce McLaren and Jack Brabham secured two Formula 1 Constructors’ Cups.
-Last participation in 1969.
+They developed a new form of Formula 1.
+The car with the engine located at the rear became particularly popular.
+This model was built in the late 50s and into the 60s.
+The peak of popularity of the brand came in 1959-1960.
+At this time, Bruce McLaren and Jack Brabham won two Formula 1 Constructors’ Cups.
+The last participation in the competition was in 1969.

 Cord